 Sky Visibility

-Where on the sky CHEOPS can observe at any given time is set by a combination of factors which include both hard constraints that are set to ensure the safety of the spacecraft and the payload, and soft constraints that are designed to ensure that contributions to the noise budget due to stray light are kept within limits.
-There will be directions for which observing will not be possible due to restrictions arising from the position in the sky of the Sun, Moon or the illuminated Earth relative to CHEOPS; in addition, there may be interruptions during parts of the spacecraft orbit resulting from occultation of the Line of Sight (LoS) to the target by the Earth, or due to excess radiation-induced noise during passage through the South Atlantic Anomaly.
-The CHEOPS pointing constraints are shown here:
+The regions of the sky that CHEOPS can observe at any given time are determined by a combination of factors.
+These include hard constraints, which ensure the safety of the spacecraft and its payload, and soft constraints, which aim to keep contributions to the noise budget from stray light within acceptable limits.
+Observations will be restricted in certain directions due to the positions of the Sun, Moon, or the illuminated Earth relative to CHEOPS.
+Additionally, there may be interruptions during parts of the spacecraft's orbit caused by the Earth occulting the Line of Sight (LoS) to the target, or by excess radiation-induced noise when passing through the South Atlantic Anomaly.

-Figure 1: CHEOPS pointing constraints (a) Left upper panel: During observations the Sun must be outside the cone around the line-of-sight (LoS) of the telescope which has a half-angle of 120 degrees – hard constraint;(b) Right Upper panel: The bright moon must not be within a cone around the LoS of the telescope which has a half-angle of 5 degrees – soft constraint;(c) Left lower panel: the minimum angle allowed between the LoS and any visible part of the illuminated Earth limb shall be 35 degrees.
+Figure 1: CHEOPS Pointing Constraints. (a) Left upper panel: During observations, the Sun must be outside a cone around the line-of-sight (LoS) of the telescope with a half-angle of 117° (previously 120°) – hard constraint. (b) Right upper panel: The bright Moon must not be within a cone around the LoS of the telescope with a half-angle of 5° – soft constraint. (c) Left lower panel: The minimum angle allowed between the LoS and any visible part of the illuminated Earth limb shall be 35°.
 This angle is referred to as the stray light exclusion angle.
-In practice, what is used is a cap to the contribution from Earth stray light to the CHEOPS noise budget, which translates to a minimum angle of around 25 degrees – soft constraint; (d) Right lower panel: The South Atlantic Anomaly (SAA) as observed by ROSAT (Low Earth Orbit, altitude 580 km).
-For observations to be valid, the maximum energetic particle flux at the detector due to passage of the spacecraft through the SAA shall be 2 particles / s / cm2 – soft constraint.
-In addition to the previously noted constraints, the target shall have a projected altitude from the surface of the Earth equal or higher than 100 km.
+In practice, a cap on the contribution from Earth stray light to the CHEOPS noise budget translates to a minimum angle of around 25° – soft constraint. (d) Right lower panel: The South Atlantic Anomaly (SAA) as observed by ROSAT (Low Earth Orbit, altitude 580 km).
+For observations to be valid, the maximum energetic particle flux at the detector due to the spacecraft's passage through the SAA shall be 2 particles/s/cm² – soft constraint.
+In addition to the constraints noted above, the target must have a projected altitude from the surface of the Earth equal to or higher than 100 km.

-- a particulate contamination level of 300 ppm;
+• A particulate contamination level of 300 ppm.

-- textbook values for the high emissivity/absorptance coatings used on the telescope baffles (internal, external primary and secondary), the backend optics mounting structure, M2 spider and the M1 mirror border;
+• Textbook values for the high emissivity/absorptance coatings used on the telescope baffles (internal, external primary and secondary), the backend optics mounting structure, M2 spider, and the M1 mirror border.

 Figure 2: Plots, as a function of pointing direction, of the cumulative number of days for which the contribution from Earth stray light to the noise budget is ≤ 5 ppm /70 ppm for a V=9 G-type (Teff=5500K)/ V=12 K-type (Teff=4500K), and for which the maximum % of each spacecraft orbit that is free from interruptions due to Earth Occultation or passage through the South Atlantic Anomaly is 80%, 70%, 50%.
 The sinusoidal trajectory marks the locus of the Sun.
-Plots courtesy of Thibault Kuntzer EPFL, CH) and Andrea Fortier (UBE, CH)
+Plots courtesy of Thibault Kuntzer (EPFL, CH) and Andrea Fortier (UBE, CH).

-Figure 3: The instantaneous sky coverage for all calendar monmths for which pointing constraints are met, and the stray light contribution is less than or equal to ≤ 5 ppm /70 ppm for a V=9 G-type (Teff=5500K)/ V=12 K-type (Teff=4500K), and for which the 50% of spacecraft orbits are free from interruptions.
+Figure 3: The instantaneous sky coverage for all calendar months where pointing constraints are met and the stray light contribution is ≤ 5 ppm for V=9 G-type stars (Teff=5500K) or ≤ 70 ppm for V=12 K-type stars (Teff=4500K).
+Additionally, 50% of spacecraft orbits are free from interruptions.
 Note that while these calculations are based on the year 2018, they are applicable for every year.

 Curious to learn more?